 There’s something about finding tins on your own, without buying from a reseller.
 It’s part of the fun.
 You can find them anywhere you find other secondhand stuff: thrift stores, garage sales, and estate sales are all good hunting ground.
 I rarely pay more than $3 for a tin I find this way, and sometimes pay 50 cents.
 If you’re willing to pay a bit more, antique malls and flea markets frequently yield tins.

-But admittedly, it can be slow going.
+Admittedly, it can be slow going.
 I scored three at a thrift store right after Thanksgiving in 2005.
 I would go months between finding any at garage and estate sales.
-By the time I factor in my gas and my time, it’s a lot cheaper to just buy them off Ebay.
+By the time I factor in my gas and my time, it’s arguably cheaper to just buy them off Ebay.
 But finding them in the wild can be fun, especially if you have other things to look for.
 And you tend to find more in November and early December, when people are getting their Christmas decorations out and getting rid of things they don’t want to use anymore, and in the spring, when people are clearing out stuff.

 Some makes of tins